S-2195

 Enforcement Authority

 Dual enforcement.
-The Attorney General is empowered to investigate, sue, and seek injunctions against noncompliant AI companion providers, including under Rhode Island's deceptive trade practices statute (R.I.
+The Attorney General is empowered to investigate, sue, and seek injunctions against noncompliant AI companion providers, including under the deceptive trade practices statute (R.I.
 Gen. Laws ch.
 6-13.1).
-Private right of action available to any person who was physically injured through self-harm or was physically or financially harmed by another because of a violation of §§ 6-63-2 or 6-63-3.
-The private plaintiff must have suffered physical injury through self-harm, or physical or financial harm caused by another, as a result of the violation.
+Private right of action available to any person who was physically injured through self-harm or was physically or financially harmed by another because of a violation of §§ 6-63-2 and 6-63-3.
+Private plaintiffs must demonstrate physical injury through self-harm or physical or financial harm caused by another.

 Penalties

 Damages, equitable relief, and such other remedies as the court may deem appropriate.
 No statutory minimum or per-violation amount is specified.
-Private plaintiffs must demonstrate physical injury through self-harm or physical or financial harm caused by another resulting from the violation.
-The Attorney General may seek injunctive relief.
-Additional remedies available under Rhode Island's deceptive trade practices statute (R.I.
-Gen. Laws ch.
-6-13.1) may also apply.
+The private right of action requires proof of physical injury through self-harm or physical or financial harm by another.
+The Attorney General may seek injunctions.
+Remedies available under the deceptive trade practices statute (ch.
+6-13.1 of title 6) may also apply.

 Who Is Covered